drewcrawford/exfiltrate/exfiltrate_proxy/README.md

 # exfiltrate_proxy

-A WebSocket/TCP bridge that enables debugging of WebAssembly applications running in browsers using the `exfiltrate` CLI.
+A WebSocket/TCP bridge that enables debugging of WebAssembly applications running in browsers using the `exfiltrate` crate.

 ## Overview